Resistor-git/tg_url_screenshot_bot/README.md

 * SSH_KEY - ssh key to connect to your server
 * SSH_KEY_PASSPHRASE - passphrase for your ssh key
-* USERNAME - which user you are going to use on your remote server
+* USERNAME - which user you are going to use on your remote server Workflow checks style of the code according to the Black linter.